cosmicCode42/whiskey-drop-dx/README.md

 	- Solution: Added padding to the `heading-container` in `base.css` to account for this, and adjusted the `body` to compensate.
 - Problem: The `quantity_input_script` I added to `product_detail` wasn't working - pressing either the + or - button just added directly to the cart.
 	- Solution: I hadn't added a `{% block postloadjs %}` to my `base.html`, which is where the `quantity_input_script` was located.
 Adding the postloadjs block immediately fixed the issue.
+- Problem: I could not adjust items in the cart or remove them from the cart.
+	- Solution: I was missing a few key adjustments to my code (using the slim version of jQuery instead of the normal version, using `url adjust_cart` instead of `url 'adjust_cart'`, not adding a `/` to the end of the JavaScript and so on).
+After fixing all of these small issues, I was able to adjust and remove items from the cart without issue.

 ## Technologies Used